What is the microbiome and why is it important to your health?

 Foods high in added sugars, saturated fat, and sodium have been found to contribute to a wide range of health problems including obesity, heart disease, diabetes, high blood pressure, high cholesterol and even increased risk of certain cancers.

-Watch the broadcast and access the content by clicking on this image or CBS logo above.
+Watch the broadcast and access the content by clicking on this image.

 Lab of the Future Today

 A terrific article published last August online at talked about advances being made using VR (virtual reality) and RTV (real time visualization) in ways that could greatly improve the speed, accuracy, efficiency and productivity of work done in a laboratory.

 Unless you are already all over this topic, I would highly recommend spending a few minutes to review this brief and very well prepared story.
 You will learn a bit more about companies on the forefront of this technology: device manufacturers like Vuzix (see photo-glasses) and software firms like iTiZZiMo.

 Access the entire story – click on the featured image at the top of this page.